Free AI Tools for Excel to Help You Save Time

 7. GPT Excel

-Best for: Finance professionals and analysts who handle modelling, calculations, and automation scripts.
+Suitable for: Finance professionals and analysts who handle modelling, calculations, and automation scripts.
 Suitable for users needing complex formulas without deep Excel expertise.

 • Advanced formula generation: Creates complex Excel formulas quickly.
 Useful for modelling and analysis.